Early Years Foundation Stage

 - The Make A Difference project, a programme of CPD and support to EYFS practitioners in 56 schools in disadvantaged areas across seven local authorities with 2,000 children.
 Evaluated by Cumbria University the programme made a tangible difference to children’s literacy.
 The project was as effective for children identified as disadvantaged: 97% of participants reported some level of impact, with 58% at a high level of impact.

 - Maths and Boys’ Literacy Extended (MABLE) was a celebrated project introducing an approach to EYFS practice aimed at improving math and boys literacy outcomes in Early Years settings across the North West.
 Focussed on disadvantaged areas in Warrington, Halton and St Helens the project reached 52 PVI providers and 38 schools that were achieving low development scores.
 After involvement in the project, we found that significant improvements had been identified in maths, boys’ literacy, children’s development, early years teaching practice, teaching environment, parental engagement, transition and moderation.

-Amanda is also working with several schools and Local Authorities across the North West and West Midlands, on a long term basis, to sustain improvements to the curriculum offered and mentor EYFS leaders to maintain this change.
-She provides training and mentoring to our EYFS Trainee Teachers on the School Direct programme.
+- Amanda is also working with several schools and Local Authorities across the North West and West Midlands, on a long term basis, to sustain improvements to the curriculum offered and mentor EYFS leaders to maintain this change.
+She provides training and mentoring to our EYFS Trainee Teachers on the School Based Initial Teacher Training programme.

 - Amanda our EYFS expert is delivering an annual programme of workshops around self-regulation, speech, language, and communication for teachers within Early Years settings.
 It is called S.E.L.E.C.T.
 Started back in 2022, the current series is fully booked.
 Interested practitioners can message firstname.lastname@example.org to join our mailing list and hear first about further CPD opportunities.